 The US Bureau of Labor Statistics assigns a typical entry-level education to all occupations, which represents the level of education that most workers will need to enter the occupation.

-Knowing the entry-level education requirement for an occupation can help in planning of skills development and training.
+Knowing the entry-level education requirement for an occupation can help in planning skills development and training.

 Six of the 10 occupations listed above require a bachelor's degree.
-The remaining four occupations require less than a four-year degree and still earn considerably more than the statewide median annual salary.
-Wellhead Pumpers and Sales Representatives of Services, except Advertising, Insurance, Financial Services, and Travel are occupations that can be found on TWC's list of middle skilled occupations.
-These occupations typically require more education than a high school diploma but less education than a bachelor's degree.
+The remaining four occupations require less than a four-year degree and still earn considerably more than the 2021 statewide median annual salary.
+Wellhead Pumpers and Sales Representatives of Services, except Advertising, Insurance, Financial Services, and Travel are middle skill occupations, which typically require more education than a high school diploma but less education than a bachelor's degree.